 Next, we study the effect of robot exposure on the likelihood of job finding in European countries.
 Again, we start with the baseline specification (equation 4).
-We find that, on average, robot exposure did not affect job findings (Table 2, column 2).
-However, as for job separations, we find important heterogeneity between more and less-developed countries concerning job findings.
+We find that, on average, robot exposure did not affect job findings (Table 2, column 2).19 However, as for job separations, we find important heterogeneity between more and less-developed countries concerning job findings.
 Once we account for the initial labour costs, we find that the effect of robot exposure on the likelihood of finding a job was significant and positive at the average level of initial labour costs (column 4 of Table 2).
 The coefficients on the interactions between robot exposure and initial labour costs (level and squared) suggest a non-linear relationship.

-&lt;sup>18 Again, the instrument is strong, as indicated by the Kleibergen-Paap F-statistic (see Table B2 in the appendix).
+19 Again, the instrument is strong, as indicated by the Kleibergen-Paap F-statistic (see Table B2 in the appendix).

 The marginal effects plotted by country reveal an inverse U-shape relation between labour costs and the effect of robot exposure on job finding (Figure 6): the positive impact was the largest in the countries with a medium level of labour costs, such as Slovenia (about 0.42 pp); but was close to zero or insignificant in the countries with the lowest initial labour costs in our sample, i.e., Poland and Slovakia.
-The results for the countries with the lowest labour costs likely result from the same factors discussed for job separations, i.e. skill shortages.
+The results for the countries with the lowest labour costs likely result from the same factors discussed for job separations, i.e. the importance of the automotive industry and the integration into global value chains.
 In the countries with the highest labour costs, i.e., Denmark, Germany, Sweden, and Belgium, the estimated effect on the likelihood of job finding was negative (about 0.1 pp).